vincuo70/MyBlog/000-MakeABlog.md

     npm install
     git clone https://github.com/theme-next/hexo-theme-next themes/next

-Remove the file

-    rm source/_post/hello-world.md
+Remove directory, will be replaced with article repo.

+    rmdir source/_post /S

+Read <https://liolok.com/how-to-add-image-to-hexo-blog-post/> for adding images to your content.

-Edit `_config.yml` as per your needs, set the theme name
+Edit `_config.yml` as per your needs, set the theme name, change public folder, and other settings.

 ### Put your content